Canada: Trudeau's Liberals projected to win snap election | DW | 21.09.2021

 With vote counting extending into Tuesday, Trudeau's party didn't get enough votes to secure a majority government against the rival Conservatives, led by Erin O'Toole.

-Data from Elections Canada showed the Liberals leading in 156 electoral districts, with the Conservatives leading in 121 districts.
+Data from Elections Canada showed the Liberals leading in 156 electoral districts, and the Conservatives leading in 121 districts, with over 96% of ballots counted.

 Trudeau needed 170 seats to be able to have a majority government.
 He called the snap vote to get a clearer indication of how Canadian's viewed his handling of the COVID-19 pandmic.